Master of Arts in Counseling

 Through this program, students in both concentrations fulfill the requirements to earn a pupil personnel services credential (PPS) from the California Commission on Teacher Credentialing.
 Our school counseling program is nationally accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and the National Council for Accreditation of Teacher Education (NCATE), a subsidiary of CAEP.
 Additionally, students in the 63-unit concentration become eligible for licensure with the California Board of Behavioral Sciences as licensed professional clinical counselors (LPCCs).

 This program prepares students to become professional counselors.
 Students in this area plan to be school counselors in elementary, middle school, and high school settings or to work with agencies serving K-12 children and their families.
 Students have knowledge and skills in student advocacy as well as in the design, implementation, and evaluation of comprehensive, results-based guidance and counseling programs.
 Through this program, students fulfill the requirements to earn a California pupil personnel services credential in addition to their master's degree.

 Students who elect to pursue the 63-unit PPS credential with LPCC eligibility concentration not only plan to work in traditional school settings, but have an interest in working in education settings that may be more clinically focused, i.e., those focused on serving children and adolescents with developmental and behavioral needs.

 Who should apply?

-Our students have experience in a variety of backgrounds such as education, psychology, business, nursing, social work, the military, and pastoral and religious settings.
+Prospective students who have experience in a variety of backgrounds such as education, psychology, business, nursing, social work, the military, and pastoral and religious settings.
 Some plan to pursue doctoral work in the field.
 Many have some professional work experience and almost all have some experience related to the field of counseling, either paid or unpaid.
-For more information on our students, visit Student Outcomes.